DOT's Progress in 2017

 Another recently redesigned street is Greeley Avenue in Staten Island, where a DOT study found that 98 percent of vehicles traveled above the 25 mph speed limit.
 DOT installed traffic circles along the avenue as a way to address the speeding issue.
 Although fairly rare in the city, traffic circles have been found to reduce speeds while also maintaining traffic flow during peak hours.

 In addition to implementing full intersection and street redesigns, DOT is looking at ways to use its signal system to make streets safer.
 For example, the leading pedestrian interval (LPI) is a proven method of reducing pedestrian-vehicle conflicts at high pedestrian crash intersections.
-A signal with an LPI gives pedestrians an exclusive phase before any vehicles, including turning vehicles, receive the green light.
+Signals with an LPI give pedestrians an exclusive phase before any vehicles, including turning vehicles, receive the green light.
 As part of Vision Zero, DOT has dramatically expanded the use of this treatment and now there are now 2,074 intersections with LPIs.

 DOT focuses particular attention on improving safety for children and older New Yorkers.
 The agency implemented a school safety project in Bayside, Queens near Middle School 74 in response to safety concerns about illegal U-turns, double parking, and speeding on Oceania and 210th Street from the Horace Harding Expressway to the Brooklyn-Queens Greenway.
 DOT installed a two-way parking protected bike lane adjacent to Cunningham Park and converted a portion of 210th Street to one-way to eliminate a complicated merge near a popular crossing for students.
 The three-quarter mile bike connection also improves access to the Brooklyn-Queens Greenway, Alley Pond Park, and the Kissena Corridor Park.